andreslill/mosquito-season-risk/README.md

 Season length is the strongest discriminator in this validation.
 AUC values above 0.70 are generally considered acceptable discrimination in applied settings, though the threshold is context-dependent.
 Ecological niche models typically produce lower AUC values than models with clean, confirmed absence data, partly because absence labels in sparse global datasets often reflect surveillance gaps rather than confirmed biological absence.

-**Important caveat:** Absence-labelled here means no Kraemer point record within 50 km — not confirmed biological absence.
+**Important caveat:** Absence-labelled here means no Kraemer point record within 50 km, not confirmed biological absence.
 Presence rates are low (5.0% for *Ae. aegypti*, 1.6% for *Ae. albopictus*), which mainly reflects the geographic unevenness of the Kraemer validation layer rather than model failure.
 Many cities in Southeast Asia and Africa carry no Kraemer record despite likely presence.
 Results should be interpreted as discrimination against a noisy background, not as definitive ecological validation.

 Full methodology and validation code: `notebooks/methodology_and_validation.ipynb`